-Part of your decision process (when looking at franchises to own) needs to include timing.
+Part of your due diligence on a franchise needs to include timing.
 As in, when do you want to get in?
 Here are some examples of what I mean.

 - “I like the idea of buying into a young franchise opportunity.
 That way I can be the first one in my area to own it.”

 - “I like the idea of owning a franchise business that has an established name…a well-known brand.”